itzgoldenleonard/reference-browser-gnome/README.md

-# ATHN reference browser for Gnome
+# ATHN reference browser for the Gnome ecosystem
 [![We don't want this number over 10K](https://tokei.rs/b1/github/itzgoldenleonard/reference-browser-gnome?category=code)](https://github.com/itzgoldenleonard/reference-browser-gnome)

 gtk4-rs and libadwaita-rs based browser for the gnome ecosystem.
 Compatible with ATHN markup language v0.1.5 (alpha) and ATHN over https v0.1.1 (alpha), read more about project ATHN at <https://athn.online/>.
 You can even visit the ATHN site in this browser at <https://athn.online/index.athn>, try it out.